luigirizzo/netmap/README.md

 packet transmission and reception, speed generally not limited by the CPU but by other factors (link speed, bus or NIC hw limitations).

-For a physical link, the maximum numer of packets per second can be computed with the formula:
+For a physical link, the maximum number of packets per second can be computed with the formula:

 	pps = line_rate / (672 + 8 * pkt_size)